 This means that when on holiday workers should be paid something to represent the overtime and commission they would normally earn, in addition to basic pay.
 Workers may also be able to claim for other variable elements of pay such as bonuses so it is worth getting legal advice.
 Workers who have not been paid correctly have the right to insist on proper pay and could make a deduction from wages claim in the Employment Tribunal.

 Does this apply to me?

-If you are an employees or a self-employed ‘worker’ you have holiday rights under the Working-Time Regulations 1998 to paid leave.
+If you are an employee or a self-employed ‘worker’ you have holiday rights under the Working Time Regulations 1998 to paid leave.

-Act fast!
-Employers can ‘break the chain’ and stop workers from making a claim going back years by paying the correct holiday pay now.
+Act now.
+Employers can ‘break the chain’ and stop workers from making a claim going back for up to two years by paying the correct holiday pay now.
 Some employers are even changing commission arrangements to avoid liability.

 Holiday pay claims must be lodged within three months of the last deduction, meaning claims must be lodged within three months of a worker’s last holiday.

-Employment Solicitors at Slater & Gordon UK are members of the Employment Lawyers Association.
+Employment solicitors at Slater and Gordon UK are members of the Employment Lawyers Association.